XamarinEngage/VS-Installation/README.md

 Figure: You need "C#/.NET (Xamarin v4.1.0)
 Note: Xamarin Studio doesn't exist on the PC anymore.

+step 2 :

+install Xamarin.Visualstudio MSI File

-Step 2 - Android SDK Manager (about 2 hours)
+Step 3 - Android SDK Manager (about 2 hours)
 This one is painful...
 but if you have the Xamarin Engage Folder its called Android SDK